 These occur in circular, vertical collapse structures filled with coarse fragments and a fine matrix of the penetrated sediments.
 The collapse pipes are 30-200 metres in diameter and up to 1000 metres deep.
 Uranium mineralisation is mostly within permeable sandstone breccias within the pipe.
 The principal uranium mineral is pitchblende.
-The best-known examples of this type are near the Grand Canyon (USA), notably in the Arizona Strip in Arizona, USA.
-Several of these have been mined.
+Examples of this type are near the Grand Canyon (USA), notably in the Arizona Strip.

 Sedimentary phosphorites of marine origin contain low concentrations of uranium in fine-grained apatite.
-Uranium concentrations are 0.01-0.015% U3O8.
+Uranium concentrations are very low – 0.005-0.015% U3O8.
 Very large phosphorite deposits occur in the USA (Florida and Idaho), Morocco, Jordan and other Middle Eastern countries and these are mined for phosphate.
-Where phosphoric acid is produced, uranium is sometimes extracted as a by-product; for example, in Florida.
+Where phosphoric acid is produced, uranium is sometimes extracted as a by-product, for example, in Florida.
 Continental phosphate deposits seldom have uranium, an exception is Bakouma (Central African Rep).

 Black shale deposits

-Black shale-related uranium mineralisation consists of marine organic-rich shale or coal-rich pyritic shale, containing synsedimentary disseminated uranium adsorbed onto organic material.
-Examples include the uraniferous alum shale in Sweden, the Rudnoye and Zapadno-Kokpatasskaya deposits in Uzbekistan, the Chatanooga shale in the USA, deposits in the Guangxi Autonomous Region, China, and the Gera-Ronneburg deposit, Germany.
-None are known to be economic, though Japanese interests are working on the Uzbek deposits.
+Black shale-related uranium mineralisation consists of marine organic-rich shale or coal-rich pyritic shale, containing synsedimentary disseminated uranium adsorbed onto organic material and clays.
+Examples include the uraniferous Alum shale in Sweden, the Rudnoye and Zapadno-Kokpatasskaya deposits in Uzbekistan, the Chatanooga shale in the USA, deposits in the Guangxi Autonomous Region, China, and the Gera-Ronneburg deposit, Germany.
+None have so far proved to be economic.

 The major primary ore mineral is uraninite (basically UO2) or pitchblende (U2O5.UO3, better known as U3O8), though a range of other uranium minerals is found in particular deposits.
 These include carnotite (uranium potassium vanadate), the davidite-brannerite-absite type uranium titanates, and the euxenite-fergusonite-samarskite group (niobates of uranium and rare earths).